The frame the panel uses

 The most common move on a hot deal is to argue why it works.
 The Butterfly Memo panel runs the opposite.
 For each thesis the deal depends on, the panel asks: what would have to be true for this to fail?

 You see all twelve inversions in the memo, side by side.
-The IC sees the deal's real surface area, not just the founder's slide.
+The IC sees the deal's real surface area — not just the founder's slide.

-example · the inversion that turned
+Example · the inversion that turned the room

-Thesis: PLG closes the mid-market.
 WWHTBT to fail?
 The buyer is an HR director who needs a champion in IT — and PLG bypasses the champion.
-Trip-wire: net-new logos < 25% from inbound by month 9.